Friday, March 27, 2020

 I don't know how to embrace my spastic cerebral palsy.
 It's a part of me, like my brown eyes.
 I have tried to imagine what my life might have been like without it.
 I can't.
 Life with cerebral palsy is all I know

 The first time I realized I had been given the label "severely disabled."
 (I attended the public school for the physically disabled for thirteen years.
 I needed help with almost everything and I had not figured it out?
-How dense was I?) was when my mom and I were waiting in a vocational rehabilitation office waiting to inquire about getting assistance in purchasing an accessible van.
+How dense was I?) was when my mom and I were waiting in a vocational rehabilitation office to inquire about getting assistance in purchasing an accessible van.
 The counselor had not come in yet.
 I saw a file on the desk with my name on it.
 The words "severely disabled " were written on it.

 I freaked out saying, "Mom, that's not what I am is it?"